scaldi/scaldi-website/learn.md

 * `ConfigObject`
 * `List[ConfigObject]`

+### Simple Container Injector

+`SimpleContainerInjector` is very simple implementation of injector that allows you to just provide the list of bindings as an argument.
+It actually takes a function `Injector => List[BindingWithLifecycle]` as an argument, so that you are able to create a list of bindings based on the final injector composition.

 ### Injector Composition

 Scaldi also allows you to compose injectors together with `::` or `++` operators: